What Are Bots and Botnets?

 Mirai was another iteration of a series of malware botnet packages that Jha and his friends developed.
 Mirai encapsulated clever techniques, including the list of hardcoded passwords.

 Mirai's first big wave of attacks came on September 19, 2016, and was used against the French host OVH.
-It turned out that OVH hosted a popular tool raft server hosts use to fight against DDoS attacks.
-It wasn’t long before Jha posted the code of the Mirai botnet online, a common technique as it gives malware creators plausible deniability.
+It turned out that OVH hosted a popular tool raft servers use to fight against DDoS attacks.
+It wasn’t long before Jha posted the code of the Mirai botnet online, a common technique, as it gives malware creators plausible deniability.
 This is because attackers know that copycats will use the code, making it difficult to conclude who created it first.
 The big attack on October 12 was launched by somebody else against Dyn, an infrastructure company offering DNS services to several prominent websites.
 The FBI believed that this attack was ultimately targeting Microsoft game servers.

 Keep Learning About Bot & Botnet Protection